 Nine: I get to live in Toronto, “The City that Never Sleeps Except When it’s been Partying Too Much and Gets a Good Eight Hours so it Won’t Catch a Cold,” and the financial engine of our vast nation!

 Here are some Visitor Tips!
 (Uh-oh: Three-Alarm Envious Warning!)

 The Great Wall of Condos.
 Legend has it that beyond the wall there lies a mysterious, glittering body of water called “Lake Ontario” — but don’t try and find it because you’ll be trespassing; and

-Sidewalk Labs’ “City of the Future,” our centre of government, the office where you go to pay-per-service when you want electricity or an ambulance, and headquarters of “Stasi.”
+Sidewalk Labs’ “Googleopolis,” our future center of government, the office where you’ll go to pay-per-service when you want electricity or an ambulance, and headquarters of “STASI.”